SENTHILKUMARAN2/SENT-MUSIC-PLAYER/README.md

-# Isai - Music Player
+# choco - Music Player
-Isai is a music player, which plays music based on the listeners mood.
-When the user opens _Isai_, he/she is prromted to select her current mood.
+choco is a music player, which plays music based on the listeners mood.
+When the user opens _choco_, he/she is prromted to select her current mood.
-Then, Isai starts playing music which perfectly suits his/her current mood.
+Then, choco starts playing music which perfectly suits his/her current mood.

 ## How to Run